In the smart city race, we’re betting on transit

 The consumer world has reinvented itself many times over in the past decade alone, but those advancements haven’t made it to mass transit in a comprehensive way.
 By bringing the best digital minds and ideas to the table alongside the institutional expertise of transit authorities, we can break down the barrier to let innovation in.

 We don’t have the luxury of rebuilding centuries-old systems from the ground up, but we do have the ability to radically change them.
 A smart city approach — manifesting the internet in public space — will be the enabler of a transit experience that is more reliable, safer and efficient.
-And, in a place with such intense diversity, we hopefully will spark not just the digitization of physical space, but the enablement of a more human internet, and a more connected humanity.Featured Image: Ed Schipul/Flickr UNDER A CC BY 2.0 LICENSE
+And, in a place with such intense diversity, we hopefully will spark not just the digitization of physical space, but the enablement of a more human internet, and a more connected humanity.Featured Image: Jerry Kestel / EyeEm/Getty Images

 0